Skip to content

 For Merchants

-Resolve works predominantly with US-based manufacturers and wholesalers.
+Resolve works predominantly with US-based suppliers, distributors, manufacturers and wholesalers.
 Our customers are B2B and sell to business customers.
 Their products are usually purchased on a repeat basis.
 Some of the specific industries and product types we currently serve: Industrial equipment, commercial electronics and lighting, sporting goods and bicycle manufacturers, automotive and parts, and construction machinery.

 Resolve puts an end to lengthy forms and manual trade reference checks.
 Business credit checks are different than personal credit checks.
 We only need the name and address of your customer - that's it!
 Your customer doesn't need to provide a thing.
 They will not be notified of the credit check, and unlike a personal credit check it will not impact their credit score in any way.